Windrush Scandal and the Hostile Environment

 The influx from the Caribbean ended in 1971 with the 1971 Immigration Act, which gave Commonwealth citizens already living in the UK indefinite leave to remain in the country.

 Exactly how many people belong to the Windrush generation is unclear.
-Many people who came over in the 23-year period arrived as children, travelled on a parents passport, and never had travel documents.
+Many people who came over in the 23-year period arrived as children, travelled on a parents' passport, and never had travel documents.

-Why are the Windrush generation being deported?
+How are the Windrush generation treated?

 In 2012, under the Conservative-Liberal Democrat coalition government, the Hostile Environment policy came into place.
 The policy aimed to make life as difficult as possible for immigrants living in the UK without leave to remain, hoping that they would leave voluntarily.